 - Product innovation

 - Consumer engagement

-Mr. Tripodi reported to AdAge that in 2011, Coca-Cola developed a 2020 Vision with which it intends to double the system revenue and double the servings volume to about 3 billion per day.
+Mr. Tripodi reported to AdAge that in 2011, Coca-Cola developed a 2020 Vision, which it intends to double the system revenue and volume of the serving to about 3 billion per day.